-A datalog file is automatically printed to the Hard Drive for retrieval when the datalog is stopped, which in turn restarts the datalog buffer when the file is printed.
+A datalog file automatically prints to the Hard Drive for retrieval when the datalog is stopped, which in turn restarts the datalog buffer when the file is printed.
 The control will store three log files per datalog type and will then overwrite previous datalog files when a new file is generated.
-The files are indexed with a value from 1 to 3 which increments each time a new file is generated.
+The files are indexed with a value from one to three which increments each time a new file is generated.

-Figure K-1.
+Figure L-1.
 The Datalog Service Menu Page